Asia Television: Actor station-hopping

 TVB is known to typecast their performers, with some always given lead roles and others always given supporting roles.
 As such, some actors left TVB for ATV in hopes of better opportunities, although in most cases the change of station could mean a drastic reduction in fame for the artist, as TVB is the dominant station in Hong Kong.
-The majority of the leading roles were actually given to veteran TVB actors.
-While some veteran TVB actors merely switched sides because their contract ended, some joined because they are offered better compensation and positions to veteran TVB actors.
+The majority of the leading roles were given to veteran TVB actors.
+While some veteran TVB actors merely switched sides because their contracts ended, some joined because they were offered better compensation and positions than veteran TVB actors.
 There were several known incidents where TVB had certain dramas planned and were forced to cancel or rewrite scripts because the star(s) of the role left for other opportunities and vice versa.
-While TVB also acquired ATV actors, the cross over was higher in frequency with TVB actors to ATV.
+While TVB also acquired ATV actors, the cross-over was higher in frequency with TVB actors to ATV.

-With the disbandment of ATV's in house drama department and the stations retreat from making its own dramas, there was no longer any work for its actors and most have since found alternative employment.
+With the disbandment of ATV's in-house drama department and the station's retreat from making its dramas, there was no longer any work for its actors and most have since found alternative employment.